trouze/trouze.github.io/_pages/now.md

 Some of my current interests are:

 * Aviation ([Microsoft Flight Simulator](https://www.flightsimulator.com/) anyone?)
+* Formula 1
 * Any book on our Human Nature, especially those with data driven research findings.
-* Software Architecture, APIs, and [Google Cloud Platform](https://cloud.google.com/)
+* Software Architecture, APIs, and Cloud Tech
 * Anything cutting edge involving [Python](https://www.python.org/), [R](https://www.r-project.org/), or [Julia](https://julialang.org/) languages
-* Playing Acoustic Guitar

 If you share some of the same interests, drop a line below!